Farzinahmadzade/traffic-analysis-system/README.md

 A Python-based system for simulating, analyzing, and visualizing urban traffic patterns, with a focus on Tehran, Iran.
 The project leverages real-world map data, clustering, and interactive mapping to identify traffic hot zones and suggest alternative routes.

+This code is designed as a foundational framework that can be integrated with Snapp's traffic services.
+While it currently uses simulated data, it is structured to be easily replaceable with real data from Snapp or other sources.

 ## Features

 - **Street Network Analysis:** Automatically fetches and processes the street network of Tehran (or any specified city).